 2. Energy Efficiency in Manufacturing and Processing

 Compared to engineered materials, natural stone countertops require minimal processing.
-Granite and marble countertops are cut from large slabs and polished with minimal chemical treatments, reducing the release of harmful VOCs (Volatile Organic Compounds) into the environment.
+Granite and marble countertops are cut from large slabs using state-of-the-art machinery and polished with minimal chemical treatments.
+To provide a completely seamless look, book-matched slabs are utilized.
 This makes them a healthier choice for indoor air quality, particularly for homes focusing on sustainable home design.

 3. Quartz Countertops: A Low-Waste, Sustainable Choice